sunle-af/sunle-af.github.io/README.md

 #### I am the rightful owner of all these Pictures, please do not use the Picture without my permission.

-The website is made by me from scratch it is only been possible with the help of:
+The website is made by me from scratch and it is only been possible with the help of:

 1)Course:- Build and deploy a portfolio course by Kevin Powell.